ccd-utexas/tsphot/README.md

   - This will merge release_v1.0.0 into master
   - Click "Send pull request"
-  - An ccd-utexas owner will review the changes and click "Confirm".
+  - A ccd-utexas owner will review the changes and click "Confirm".
+After the pull request is confirmed, your branch "release_v1.0.0" on GitHub will be deleted.
+Withing the GitHub application, "release_v1.0.0" will become unpublished.
+Delete "release_v1.0.0" within the GitHub application.
 - Admin:
-  - Once the pull request has been merged, delete the branch "release_v1.0.0".
+  - Once the pull request has been merged, delete the branch "release_v1.0.0" on GitHub.
   - Tag the release with the version number at https://github.com/ccd-utexas/tsphot/releases

 ### Admin: Make a backup of tsphot